-Adam is the volunteer and outreach coordinator at MDLT and is excited about every opportunity to help different communities connect with this amazing desert.
+Adam is the education coordinator at MDLT and is excited about every opportunity to help different communities connect with this amazing desert.
 Working with our family of committed volunteers has been a tremendous learning experience for him, and he looks forward to an ongoing education in the wildlife and history of the Mojave.
 Adam received a Ph.
 D. in environmental anthropology from the University of Georgia.
 Before coming to MDLT, Adam was an anthropology professor at University of Wyoming.

 Volunteer and Outreach Coordinator